Dusty Donovan: Dusty returns

 On September 24, 2008, Meg Snyder Ryan was taken hostage by James Stenbeck and taken to a deserted island and locked in a small cabin.
 When she investigated the cabin, she discovered Dusty locked in a cage in a wine cellar.
 He explained that he faked his death, using a drug to slow his heartbeat to make it appear as if he had died so he could flee Oakdale and go after Lucy and Johnny.
 He had never gotten that far because he was taken by someone and put in the cage.
 Meg's husband Paul found the two of them in a nearby windmill shortly after.
 James then told Paul that Dusty was after Meg.
 Dusty said James was the real crook and pointed a gun at him.
 James grabbed at the gun and the two men struggled.
 Paul then shot at his father, but the bullet grazed Dusty, causing him to fall on James.
 This caused James to fall himself, off the windmill balcony and to his death.
 Paul then took Meg back home.
 Dusty stayed behind, promising not to go back to Oakdale.

 But when Lieutenant Margo Montgomery Hughes found out that an unknown man was shot at the windmill, she started to question Meg.
 Dusty had sworn her to secrecy about him so she kept quiet.
 Margo threatened to put Meg in jail if she didn't talk.
 Being pregnant and unable to go to jail, but also to betray Dusty, she contacted the P.I. that Dusty had told her about who could help Meg contact him if she needed anything.
 She told him of her situation and the P.I. told this to Dusty.
 On the night of the opening of the "Luke Snyder Foundation", Dusty showed up at Metro and shocked everybody with his return.
 Lucinda turned out to be aware of his plan and had helped him get out of town.
 Dusty was interrogated by Margo and he told her the story.
-Afterward, he reunited with Emily and the pair made love.
-At the reading of James' will shortly after, Paul goes ballistic that Dusty was still the heir to the Stenbeck fortune.
+Afterward, he reunited with Emily and the pair had sex.
+At the reading of James's will shortly after, Paul goes ballistic that Dusty was still the heir to the Stenbeck fortune.
 Meanwhile, Meg receives a call from Paul's accountant saying Paul borrowed from Worldwide Industries illegally to finance the sanitation of the contaminated soil on her mother Emma Snyder's farm that James caused; that way he could continue his development project.
 Meg told Dusty and asked him to pay off the loan to keep her and Paul from going bankrupt.
 Dusty, still being friends with Meg, agrees.